1MROBI/Danny-s-Diner/README.md

 # Join All The Things

-##The answers to the case study questions are available in the file named answers.sql[https://github.com/1MROBI/Danny-s-Diner/blob/main/danny_diner.sql].
+Answer File: The answers to the case study questions are available in the file named danny_diner.sql.
 You can use this file as a reference to understand the solutions provided for each question.

+Feel free to adapt this markdown, and replace [path/to/https://github.com/1MROBI/Danny-s-Diner/blob/main/danny_diner.sql] with the actual path to your answer file.